 In an accompanying editorial comment, Chadi Ayoub, MBBS, and M. Hassan Murad, MD, note that “the VIVA trial presents thought-provoking findings.
 However, implementation of this triple screening intervention requires more proof than presented in this study.
 The 10 criteria developed in the 1960s by WHO13 remain a valid framework for establishing whether screening should be implemented or scarce resources should be directed at individuals with increased risk of morbidity and mortality.”

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Nonstatins, Novel Agents, Statins, Interventions and Vascular Medicine, Diet, Hypertension
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Nonstatins, Novel Agents, Statins, Interventions and Vascular Medicine, Diet, Hypertension